johnfouf/monetdb_federated_poc/README.md

 <b>Installation</b>
 1) Install monetdb from source (https://www.monetdb.org/Developers/SourceCompile) to all the nodes of the federation
 2) Python3 with numpy should be installed in all federation nodes.
 The mserver runs with Python 3.7 or newer.
+It does not run with python3 versions older than 3.7.
 3) Install dependencies for mserver: `pip3 install tornado` , `pip3 install pymonetdb`
 4) Create databases in each node.
 The tables that will take place in the federation should have the same schema in all local nodes.
 The nodes have to be really remote to play concurrently.
 (If all the dbs are in the same VM, strange bugs may occur).